vertica/ddR/ddR/vignettes/user_guide.md

 ## Backend: parallel
 ```

-Note that this printout shows you a lot of useful information, including metadata about the object, partition sizes, etc. There are 5 partitions in `my.dlist`, because by default, the constructor creates as many partitions as there are arugments.
+Note that the output shows you a lot of useful information, including
+metadata about the object, partition sizes, etc. There are 5
+partitions in `my.dlist`, because by default, the constructor creates
+as many partitions as the elements in input.

 However, you may also specify the partitioning directly using the constructor: